 Theophilus Salmon, 1785 – 1849

-Two years later, Theophilus was witness to the horrific Old Bailey Disaster of 1807, when a huge crowd that had gathered outside Newgate Prison to watch a triple hanging was destabilised by the collapse of a wooden cart, leading to a panic in which as many as thirty people were trampled and crushed to death1.
+In 1807, Theophilus was witness to the horrific Old Bailey Disaster, when a huge crowd that had gathered outside Newgate Prison to watch a triple hanging was destabilised by the collapse of a wooden cart, leading to a panic in which as many as thirty people were trampled and crushed to death1.

-Then staying at the King of Denmark public house (otherwise known as the Magpie and Stump) immediately opposite the prison2, Theophilus was called by the coroner to give evidence.
+Then staying at the King of Denmark public house (otherwise known as the Magpie and Stump) immediately opposite the prison2 and run by his brother in law, William Wilde, Theophilus was called by the coroner to give evidence.
 He said he had been watching from a first-floor window when he saw ‘a general motion’ in the crowd after the call ‘hats off’ as the first of those to be hanged ascended the scaffold.
 He saw several people fall, and others forced to step on and over them to avoid falling themselves.
 Other accounts say that it took an hour to clear the crowd.
 Theophilus told the coroner that by the time he was able to leave the building, ‘a cart was employed in carrying away the dead; and several that were maimed were conveyed on shutters or doors to the Hospital, as he supposed’ (General Evening Post, 26 February 1807, p1).

-Theophilus and Ann may have decided to leave the capital, as the next sighting of them is in Oxford, where their son William was baptised on 26 March 1824.
-Theophilus gave his occupation as bookkeeper.
-But they must have moved back to London when William was still a young child.
-By 1827, when Theophilus was called on to give evidence in a court case at the Old Bailey, he was working as a ticket-porter.
+He must have returned to London soon after.
+In 1825, he was licencee of the Red Lion in Red Lion Street, Southwark.
+However, he was soon to leave the pub trade.
+By 1827, when called to give evidence in a court case at the Old Bailey, he was working as a ticket-porter.
 Men like Theophilus were a common sight on the streets of the city, where they could be relied on to carry goods, documents or messages across town in accordance with a fixed scale of charges.
 Licensed and regulated by the City of London Corporation, ticket-porters typically wore a distinctive white apron and wore a pewter badge carrying the City’s arms.
 Many worked from a regular spot on the city’s streets.

 Perhaps the most famous London ticket porter is the fictional Toby Veck, the poor but good-hearted and hard-working character at the centre of Charles Dickens’ 1844 Christmas story The Chimes.